microsoft/artifacts-credprovider/README.md

 Once you've successfully acquired a token, you can run authenticated commands without the `--interactive` flag for the lifespan of the token which is saved in the [session token cache location](#session-token-cache-locations).

-If you need to avoid this initial interactive step (e.g., because you are running the command as part of an automated build on an unattended build agent), you can supply an access token directly using the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment variables).
+If you're running the command as part of an automated build on an unattended build agent, you can supply an access token directly using the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` [environment variable](#environment-variables).

 ### nuget